Wiki · Concept · Last reviewed June 16, 2026

 Video has a special evidentiary status.
 People treat moving images and synchronized sound as closer to testimony than text or illustration.
 When video becomes cheap to generate and easy to personalize, the cost of fabricating scenes, statements, product demos, crowd footage, training material, ads, and emotional narratives falls sharply.

 For creators, AI video can support concept art, previs, storyboarding, low-budget effects, background plates, educational clips, accessibility, dubbing, localization, and rapid iteration.
-For platforms and advertisers, it can produce infinite short-form media.
+For platforms and advertisers, it can produce high volumes of short-form media and targeted variants.
 For researchers, video models are interesting because they may learn partial representations of physics, action, and 3D structure.
 For society, the same capability pressures consent, copyright, performer likeness, labor bargaining, platform moderation, evidence standards, and newsroom verification.

 Risks and Failure Modes